The department reviews each applicant’s file and may assign prerequisites as deemed necessary for successful participation in this program.

 - Lack of Prerequisites:

-Students who do not possess the above prerequisites may wait for the next cohort.
-A portfolio which demonstrates expertise in the assigned prerequisite area may be submitted for evaluation in lieu of examination.
-A fee will be assessed for the examination or portfolio evaluation.
-A program of studies (which may include prerequisite courses) should be developed in cooperation with a department advisor.
+Students who do not possess the above prerequisites must wait for the next cohort.
+A portfolio that demonstrates expertise in the assigned prerequisite area may be submitted as proof of competency.
+These prerequisites must be satisfied prior to admittance into the program unless given approval by department chair.

 - International applicants should review requirements listed in the English Proficiency Requirements section of this catalog.